Benji9226/eShopOnWeb/eShopOnWeb-main/eShopOnWeb-main/README.md

 ---

-## 2. Catalog Service Setup

-In the Catalog microservice folder, create a .env file with the following contents:

-API_PORT=8000

-DATABASE_URL=postgresql+asyncpg://cataloguser:catalogpass@catalog-db:5432/catalogdb

-- API_PORT specifies the port the Catalog API will run on inside the container.
-- DATABASE_URL points to the PostgreSQL database for the Catalog service.

----

-## 3. Build and Start the Containers
+## 2. Build and Start the Containers

 From the root folder of the project (eShopOnWeb-main), use Docker Compose to build and launch all services: